octokit/plugin-rest-endpoint-methods.js/docs/users/listFollowingForAuthenticatedUser.md

-# List who the authenticated user is following
+# List users followed by the authenticated user

+**Deprecated:** This method has been renamed to users.listFollowedByAuthenticated

+Lists the people who the authenticated user follows.

 ```js
 octokit.users.listFollowingForAuthenticatedUser();